EL(LOCAL) - CAMPUS OR PROGRAM CHARTERS

 The Board may place on probation or revoke a campus charter in accordance with the charter contract if it finds that the campus charter:

 The Superintendent shall investigate any allegation that a campus charter has violated federal or applicable state law or provisions of the charter or fails to meet generally accepted accounting standards for fiscal management.
-The Superintendent shall hold a conference with the chief operating officer and governing body of the charter campus or program to discuss any such allegation.
+Within 30 days of the allegation, the Superintendent shall hold a conference with the chief operating officer and governing body of the charter campus or program to discuss any such allegation.

 If the Superintendent determines that a violation or mismanagement has occurred, the chief operating officer of the campus charter shall respond to the allegation at the next regularly scheduled Board meeting.
 The Superintendent shall ensure that the issue is on the agenda.